What is a Full-Stack Developer? [2022 Guide]

 A tech-Lead is needed

 Finally, you would need to hire a full-stack developer to head and oversee a software/web application project.
-This particular role requires a candidate that has a competent knowledge of various tech stack and layers.
+This particular role requires a candidate that has a competent knowledge of various tech stacks and layers.
 A full-stack developer fits this description nicely.

 Want to discover what it takes to hire a top full-stack developer?